 Not just that, but social seniors have even demonstrated an ability to live an extended lifespan as opposed to those who tend to be more isolated.

-At At-Home Care Company, we are helping older adults throughout Des Moines to overcome loneliness and isolation by providing professional, experienced, friendly, and compassionate caregivers who offer much-needed companionship through:
+At At-Home Care Company, we are helping older adults enjoy at home senior living in Waukee and the surrounding areas and overcome loneliness and isolation by providing professional, experienced, friendly, and compassionate caregivers who offer much-needed companionship through:

 - Conversations and reminiscing

 - Arts/crafts and other enjoyable activities for older adults